RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/computing/basic-arduino-componets.md

 Using the Arduino Servo library simplifies the control of servo motors.
 For example, you can set the angle of the motor by sending a specific value through the write() function.

 A simple wiring of a servo motor setup can be seen below.
-A code snippet is also below, and this snippet causes the servo motor to rotate back adn forth.
+A code snippet is also below, and this snippet causes the servo motor to rotate back and forth.

 ![Servo Wiring Diagram](assets/servo_wiring.png)